libp2p/js-libp2p/examples/transports/README.md

 }
 ```

-If everything was set correctly, you now should see the following after you run the script:
+If everything was set correctly, you now should see something similar to the following after running the script:

 ```Bash
 > node 3.js